 Some of the sites you’ll see on this tour are Black Sand Beach, many waterfalls, the house where the Beatles wrote Lucy in the Sky with Diamonds, and Charles Lindbergh’s Grave.
 Most tours make a stop at the Seven Sacred Pools at Ohe’o where you can go for a swim or a short hike.

-This winery isn’t very big and most of their grapes are imported but it was a fun experience nonetheless.
+This winery isn’t very big and but don’t let that deter you from visiting.
 We got to taste several different wines and even ended up buying a few because they were so good!
 We fell in love with their pineapple wine, Maui Splash, but our favorite was Mele, which is one of their Rose Ranch wines.
 The property is beautiful and worth a visit!
+We advise renting a car and driving up to Maui Wines.
+The views are magnificent.

 Sunrise or Sunset on Top of Haleakala

-One great highlight about our trip to the top was looking across the ocean to Hawai’i (the Big Island) at night and seeing lava spewing from the volcano.
+One great highlight about our trip to the top was looking across the ocean to Hawaii (the Big Island) at night and seeing lava spewing from the volcano.
+It was very far in the distance.
+So much that it was just a red dot, but it was cool to say we’ve seen lava, right?!

-After a long day, what do you eat?
+After a long day, what do you eat in Maui?

 There are countless restaurants on Maui for you to indulge.
 Front St. is a great place to start if you’re around Lahaina.
 There’s also Wailea, which is near Makena Beach.
-Places definitely seem a little more pricey in this area so keep that in mind.
+Places definitely seem more pricey in the Wailea area so keep that in mind.
 And then, of course, there’s Ka’anapali, with its grand shopping and eating experiences right on the beach.

 Unfortunately, according to the Google, it appears the Bully’s Burgers is temporarily closed.
 But if they ever do fire up the grill again then this is a place you don’t want to miss out on!
 Hands down, it was one of the best burgers we have had in our life.
 They’re so juicy and covered with delicious toppings.
 They grill it right in front of you on the roadside, overlooking the Pacific.
 Can’t beat that.
 If you make it to Maui then look them up to see if they’ve reopened and let us know!